Six Emotional Manipulation Techniques And How To Recognize And Stop Them

 A partner who bullies you is possibly dealing with insecurities about themself.
 People like this often target people who are the closest to them, particularly if they were raised in an environment that modeled these behaviors.
 They may go from occasionally pointing out something you did wrong to being constantly critical of your actions.

 How To Stop It: If you feel like your partner is bullying you, you don’t have to accept it.
 Bullying can be a telltale sign of emotional manipulation that has escalated into abuse.
-Instead, contact a therapist or the National Domestic Violence Hotline to speak with a professional.
+Instead, set boundaries firmly about the kind of treatment you’re not willing to tolerate, and if it continues, contact a therapist or the National Domestic Violence Hotline to speak with a professional.
 The National Domestic Violence Hotline is available for support 24 hours a day, seven days a week.
 They can be reached online or by calling 800-799-SAFE (7233).
 If you or someone you know is experiencing abuse, seek help right away.

 Playing the victim